 Also see: Lipase Enzyme

 Protease Enzyme Functions

 Protease enzymes are essential for many biological processes.
-They are required for regulation of various metabolic and cellular processes.
+They are required for the regulation of various metabolic and cellular processes.

 - They are proteolytic, they help in digestion and catabolism of proteins.
 They catalyse the hydrolysis of peptide bonds and convert them to amino acids, which is then absorbed and utilised by cells.

 - They are required for the blood coagulation process.

 - Protease enzymes are involved in the cell division, growth, apoptosis and migration.

 - They are involved in the activation of precursor proteins and zymogens.

 - Proteases provide immune support and regulate the process of tumour growth, metastasis, inflammation, etc.